 To start off, before getting your shoes wet use the Jason Markk suede brush dry brush to gently brush and remove any excess dirt.
 The suede brush’s soft horsehair bristles are ideal for use on all different shoe types and materials.
 Removing the dry debris from the shoe beforehand prevents you from rubbing it in any further once the shoe is wet.

 Next, remove the laces to ensure you can clean every inch of your sneaker, without missing a single spot.

 Dab the Standard Brush into the bowl of water and shake off the excess liquid from the bristles to prevent over-wetting your trainer when cleaning it.

-Add four to five drops of the Premium Cleaner along the bristles, dip back into the water and shake off once again.
-Now you’re good to begin cleaning.
+Add four to five drops of the Premium Cleaner along with the bristles, dip back into the water and shake off once again.
+Once done, you’re good to begin cleaning.

 Start off cleaning the outsole and the midsole, then work your way onto the upper.
 Scrubbing your trainers in circular motions tends to bring out the best results.
 Ensure you brush thoroughly, stubborn areas may require several scrubs to remove all marks.